 Cell phones and other electronic devices are not allowed in classrooms during the school day.
-Permission must be granted by the Principal for camera use at any time.
+If students bring cell phones to school, they must leave them in their lockers.
 These items can and will be confiscated by staff members, taken to the office, and returned at the end of the day.
 Continual problems with the devices listed above will result in the need for parents to reclaim the item from the school office.